 Public blockchains like Ethereum are the next evolution of Internet databases, and MetaMask is the next evolution of the browser.
 Your legacy browser doesn't have the ability to connect to this new kind of network, so MetaMask builds on top of them, pulling and pushing data to and from these public blockchain networks, with all of the interactivity we've come to expect from a Web experience built in.

 Just like pointing your browser to a URL, MetaMask needs to be pointed to what blockchain engineers call an RPC endpoint.
 The data transfer standard for legacy Internet traffic is HTTP; most public blockchains use a standard called JSON-RPC.
 This requesting and submitting of data is done through a set of commands that programmers refer to as an API.
 If someone says 'the blockchain API' or 'the blockchain endpoint', they're referring to the same thing: the place where you can send a request to the blockchain.

 How do you find an API endpoint?

 Well, you have to have a node of the blockchain available.
 Each node is constantly syncing the state of the blockchain, the history of transactions on the network.
-It's keeping the decentralized database up to date, and you can request that database information from it.
+It's keeping the decentralized database up to date, and you can request—from that database—information it holds.
 What if you don't have the ability to run a blockchain node?